boxedboxedbox/configs/README.md

 I don't accept contributions to these configs.

 # Installation

-`./install.sh` to install configurations and themes automatically.
+Edit the configuration in `install.sh` and run it to install configs, tools and themes.
-`./install-tools.sh` to install tools (some from source, some with the package manager) NOTE: I haven't tested this yet.
+Some may need to be manually moved, such as wallpapers, becasuse I'm lazy.